Back

 8. Innovation and Creativity

 Effective knowledge management nurtures an environment conducive to innovation.
-By facilitating the sharing of ideas and experiences, it fosters creativity, leading to the development of new products, services, and processes.
+Facilitating the sharing of ideas and experiences fosters creativity, leading to the development of new products, services, and processes.

 9. Employee Engagement and Retention

-Organizations prioritizing knowledge sharing and value employee contributions tend to have higher employee engagement and retention rates.
-Employees feel valued when their knowledge is recognized and utilized, fostering a positive work culture.
+Organisations prioritising knowledge sharing and value employee contributions tend to have higher employee engagement and retention rates.
+Employees feel valued when their knowledge is recognised and utilised, fostering a positive work culture.

 Benefits of Effective Knowledge Management